Sedona, Arizona

-Sedona (/sɪˈdoʊnə/ si-DOH-nə) is a city that straddles the county line between Coconino and Yavapai counties in the northern Verde Valley region of the U.S. state of Arizona.
-As of the 2010 census, its population was 10,031.
+Sedona (/sɪˈdoʊnə/ si-DOH-nə) is a city straddling the county line between Coconino and Yavapai counties in the northern Verde Valley region of Arizona, United States.
+As of the 2020 census, Sedona had a population of 9,684.
 The city is within the Coconino National Forest.

 Sedona's main attraction is its array of pink sandstone formations.
 The formations appear to glow in pink when illuminated by the rising or setting sun.
-The pink rocks form a popular backdrop for many activities, ranging from spiritual pursuits to the hundreds of hiking and mountain biking trails.
+The pink rocks form a popular backdrop for many activities, ranging from spiritual pursuits to the hundreds of hiking and mountain-biking trails.

-Sedona was named after Sedona Schnebly whose husband, Theodore Carlton Schnebly, was the city's first postmaster.
+Sedona was named after Sedona Schnebly, whose husband, Theodore Carlton Schnebly, was the city's first postmaster.
 She was celebrated for her hospitality and industriousness.
 Her mother, Amanda Miller, claimed to have made the name up because "it sounded pretty".

 History

 Anglo-American settlement

 The first European-American settler, John J. Thompson, moved to Oak Creek Canyon in 1876, an area well known for its peach and apple orchards.
 The early settlers were farmers and ranchers.
 In 1902, when the Sedona post office was established, there were 55 residents.
 In the mid-1950s, the first telephone directory listed 155 names.
 Some parts of the Sedona area were not electrified until the 1960s.

 The area, then unincorporated, had no local government and was bisected by two counties.
 Growth increased after a resident discovered water.
 That meant area residents no longer had to transport water, and could directly build infrastructure.

 Sedona began to develop as a tourist destination, vacation-home and retirement center in the 1950s.
 Most of the development seen today was constructed in the 1980s and 1990s.
 As of 2007, there are no large tracts of undeveloped land remaining.

 Important early settlers included the Steele family, originally of Scotland.